FAITHS Program

 The grantmaking program will support faith-based organizations and congregations to:

-• Build and strengthen the capacity of organizations and leaders to engage in racial and economic equity issues through nonpartisan voter engagement, policy advocacy, and community
+• Build and strengthen the capacity of organizations and leaders to engage in racial and economic equity issues through nonpartisan voter engagement, policy advocacy, and community organizing

 • Provide programs that promote economic security, educational opportunity, and community well-being.

-• Provide programs and activities that address institutional and structural racism, discrimination, and implicit
+• Provide programs and activities that address institutional and structural racism, discrimination, and implicit bias.

-Priority will be given to applicants that:
+Priority will be given to applicants who are:

-• Serve low-income communities and people of color in one or more of five Bay Area counties (Alameda, Contra Costa, Marin, San Francisco, and San Mateo).
+• Serve low-income communities and people of color in one or more of five Bay Area counties (Alameda, Contra Costa, Marin, San Francisco, and San Mateo)

 Grant duration and range: